 Again, please be aware that this will also move you to the bottom of the waiting list.
 The waiting list may be very long at times; as such, you may have to wait several weeks and/or months to re-enroll in the program.

-What information will be shared with the Conduct Office and/or other organizations on campus?
+What information will be shared with the Office of Student Support and Accountability and/or other organizations on campus?

 Our policy is only to confirm that you have completed all requirements of the STAR program.
 We will not release any specific information about the content of each session unless you specifically request that we do so by signing a release form.
 Ask your STAR clinician for more details on releasing information if this is relevant for you.